iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 template: overrides/main.html
 ---

-# Traffic Mirroring
+# Mirroring / Shadowing / Dark Launch

-!!! abstract "iter8 experiment"
-    **iter8** defines a Kubernetes CRD called **experiment** to automate metrics-driven experiments, progressive delivery, and rollout of Kubernetes and OpenShift apps.
+> Traffic mirroring, also called shadowing, enables dark-launch of app versions, and performing experiments with dark versions with zero-impact on production.
+Mirrored traffic is a replica of the real (production) traffic sent to dark versions.
+Metrics are collected and evaluated for the dark versions, but their responses are ignored.

+Perform a `conformance` experiment on a dark version with mirrored traffic using the following.

+1. A **Knative sample app** with production and dark versions.
+2. **Istio virtual services** which send all requests to the production version, mirrors 40% of requests, and sends the mirrored requests to the dark version.
+3. A **curl-based traffic generator** which simulates user requests.
+4. An **iter8 `conformance` experiment** which verifies that the dark version satisfies mean latency, 95th percentile tail latency, and error rate objectives.

 ??? warning "Before you begin"
-    **Kubernetes cluster:** Ensure that you have Kubernetes cluster with iter8 and Knative installed.
-You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/).
+    **Kubernetes cluster with iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with iter8 and Knative installed, and ensure that Knative uses the Istio networking layer.
+You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.

-    **Cleanup:** If you ran an iter8 tutorial earlier, run the associated cleanup step.
-For example, [Step 8](/getting-started/quick-start/with-knative/#8-cleanup) is the cleanup step for the iter8-Knative quick start tutorial.
+    **Cleanup:** If you ran an iter8 tutorial earlier, run the cleanup (last) step associated with it.

-    **ITER8:** Ensure that `ITER8` environment variable is set to the root directory of your cloned iter8 repo.
-See [Step 2 of the quick start tutorial for Knative](/getting-started/quick-start/with-knative/#2-clone-repo) for example.
+    **ITER8:** Set the `ITER8` environment variable in your terminal to the root directory of your git-cloned iter8 repo.
+See [Step 2 of the quick start tutorial](/getting-started/quick-start/with-knative/#2-clone-repo) for example.

-    **[Helm v3](https://helm.sh/) and [iter8ctl](/getting-started/install/#step-4-install-iter8ctl):** This tutorial uses Helm v3 and iter8ctl.
-Install if needed.

-## 1. Create live and mirrored Knative revisions
+## 1. Create production and dark versions of your app
 ```shell
 kubectl apply -f $ITER8/samples/knative/mirroring/service.yaml
 ```